 A quality set of aero race wheels can make an instant impact on your ride.
-Jamie Wilkins tests 10 sets to get you beating your previous bike split PB.
+Jamie Wilkins tests 10 sets of triathlon wheels to get you beating your previous bike split PB with ease.

-Get the right set and you can look to save 2-3% in drag, which equates to 50 seconds over a 40km Olympic-distance bike leg, close to four minutes over an 180km Ironman ride.
+Get the right set of aero road wheels and you can look to save 2-3% in drag, which equates to 50 seconds over a 40km Olympic-distance bike leg, close to four minutes over an 180km Ironman ride.

 Bike race wheels: how to choose the right ones

 Bike race wheels: benefits for triathletes